-Challenge: adapt to becoming a professional staff member when some clients are the same age as you, support clients who have challenging lives/traumatic backgrounds, public transport journey each day, learning to live with others you have never met before.
+Challenges: becoming a professional staff member when some clients are the same age as you; supporting clients who have challenging lives/traumatic backgrounds, public transport journey each day, learning to live with others you have never met before.

-Reward: work with a client throughout the whole process of them gaining employment, witness the growth and development of clients, developing relationships with clients and other staff members, practical youth work experience, sightseeing in Sydney.
+Rewards: working with a clients throughout employment process; witnessing the growth and development of clients, developing relationships with clients and other staff members; practical youth work experience; sightseeing in Sydney.

 Preferred qualifications: Solid literacy and numeracy skills; interest in activity-based education.